Table of contents:

 In recent years, as a reaction to the overtourism phenomenon, a new type of tourism has begun to gain some traction, ‘agritourism’.
 This is tourism that focuses on farming and the countryside experience.
 It is an opportunity for tourists to learn about rural Japanese lifestyle through hands-on experience.
 Check out what tours or activities are available in the rural parts of Japan.

-Midori Farm offers tourists an organic farming experience outside of the city in the Kyoto mountain villages that include Ohara, Keihoku, and Kutsuki, which is located over the boarder of Shiga Prefecture.
 It’s a unique rural cultural experience and an opportunity to get your hands dirty and learn about Japanese farming techniques and the special culture that surrounds those communities.
 Check out their Facebook page.

-In Kamado, Akita Prefecture, there is agricultural programming, where the inns let guests participate in vegetable picking and planting in the spring and fall, as well as fishing on Lake Tazawa in the summer and autumn and snowmobiling in the winter.
+Forest Farm Stay in Kamado, Akita Prefecture, there is agricultural programming, where the inns let guests participate in vegetable picking and planting in the spring and fall, as well as fishing on Lake Tazawa in the summer and autumn and snowmobiling in the winter.

 When done thoughtfully, tourism can be a lifeline for rural Japanese communities.
 It's not just about the economic boost; it's about cultural exchange and keeping traditions alive.

-Many rural communities in Japan are beginning to vanish as the population becomes a hyper-aging society.
-By visiting rural areas, tourists can both experience and support the unique and culture and environment that small Japanese villages have to offer.
-Take, for example, the village of Nagoro on Shikoku Island, which has fallen to a population of only 24 people.
-It has been populated with life-size hand stitched dolls, crafted by lifetime resident, Tsukimi Ayano.
-A destination like Nagoro would make a unique and special tourist experience.
+For example, the village of Nagoro on Shikoku Island, which has fallen to a population of only 24 people.
+It has been populated with life-size hand stitched dolls, crafted by resident, Tsukimi Ayano.
+A destination like Nagoro would make a unique and special tourist experience!

 The enthusiasm and warmth of locals welcoming tourists into their lives can be heartwarming.
 Even if some villages face uncertain futures, the memories made and shared with visitors leave a lasting legacy.